When Drains Fail, Everything Downstream Suffers

 Catch basins collect sediment, trash, oils, metals, and other pollutants from roadways, parking lots, industrial yards, and construction activity.
 As this material builds up, it reduces sump capacity, restricts stormwater flow, and increases the risk of backups, flooding, and downstream water-quality issues.

-- Sediment and silt – fine particles that compact and reduce sump capacity
+- Sediment and Silt: Fine particles that compact and reduce catch basin sump capacity.

-- Gravel and aggregate – loose material from construction activity, road wear, and paved surfaces
+- Gravel and Aggregate: Loose material from construction activity, roadway wear, and paved surfaces.

 Our Storm Drain Cleaning Process

-Mid-State uses combination jetter/vacuum trucks to remove sediment, debris, and blockages from storm drains, catch basins, culverts, and drainage systems.
-When downstream piping requires additional cleaning, our drain line jetting services restore flow capacity throughout the connected stormwater system.
+Mid-State uses combination jetter and vacuum trucks to remove sediment, debris, standing water, and accessible blockages from catch basins, storm drains, culverts, and related drainage structures.
+When connected piping requires additional cleaning, drain line jetting can be added to address accumulated material and improve flow through accessible sections of the system.

 Site Assessment